jleben/arrp/README.md

       | <mapping>
       | <reduction>

-The value of an expression is inferred from the values of its constituents and the expression type.
+The type of an expression is inferred from the types of its constituents and the expression type.

 #### Identifier